Wilfred/babyc/README.md

 * No support for inline keyword
 * No support for loop variants ('for', 'do-while', 'foreach', ....)
 * No support for switch statements ('switch', 'case', 'default', 'duffs device'....)
+* No support for ternary operator ('condition' ? 'if true' : 'if false')
 * No support for strings and string operators ('strcpy', 'strcat', 'strcmp', ...)
 * No support for printf(), gets()
 * No support for memory allocation (malloc, realloc, free)